 - Offer customization options: Different users have different needs when it comes to data-intensive applications.
 Offer customization options that allow users to adjust the display and analysis of data to suit their needs.
 This can include filtering, sorting, and other customization options.

-- Use responsive design: Data-intensive applications are often used on a variety of devices and screen sizes.
+- Use responsive design: Data-intensive applications are often used on a variety of mobile devices and screen sizes.
 Use responsive design principles to ensure that the UI adapts to different screen sizes and devices.
 This can include adjusting the layout and size of UI components and providing a mobile-friendly design.

 - Provide feedback and error handling: Data-intensive applications can involve complex calculations and data analysis.
 Provide clear feedback and error handling to help users understand when something goes wrong.